munificent/craftinginterpreters/book/functions.md

 want to refer to a function as a first-class value.

-Richard P. Gabriel and Kent Pitman coined the terms "Lisp-1" to refer to languages like Scheme that put functions and variables in the same namespace and "Lisp-2" for languages like Common Lisp that partition them.
+Richard P. Gabriel and Kent Pitman coined the terms "Lisp-1" to refer to languages like Scheme that put functions and variables in the same namespace, and "Lisp-2" for languages like Common Lisp that partition them.
 Despite being totally opaque, those names have since stuck.
 Lox is a Lisp-1.

 </aside>